 Find your perfect number plate using our search.
 Matches to names, numbers, initials... anything!

 The transferring of a private registration plate from a certificate (V750/V778) to a vehicle is commonly known as 'assignment' or assigning a number plate to a car.

-You will need to send the full V5C (log book) for the vehicle, and the certificate, to the DVLA who will arrange for the assignment and you will receive a replacement V5C back in the post showing the new registration.
+You will need to send the full V5C (log book) for the vehicle, and the certificate, to the DVLA who will arrange to assign the number plate, and you will receive a replacement V5C back in the post showing the new registration.
 At this point you can inform your insurer of the assignment of a private number plate and display the acrylic plates on the vehicle.
 Any applicable tax and MOT records will be automatically updated to reflect the newly assigned registration.

 Before contacting the DVLA about assigning a number plate to a car, there are some criteria that must be met to assign a registration to a vehicle:

-DVLA will check your application and contact you if your vehicle needs an inspection.
+DVLA will check your number plate assignment application and contact you if your vehicle needs an inspection.

 If the vehicle is registered to you, you can apply online or by post.

 If it is a used vehicle that you have just bought, you will need to wait for the DVLA to send you a new V5C in your name before you apply to assign the private registration plate online or by post.

 If your vehicle is brand new, give the dealer your V750 or V778 document and ask them to apply.